 Audit Fees.
-Fees for audit services totaled \$847,279 and \$749,934 in 2017 and 2016, respectively, including fees associated with the audit of our annual financial statements and internal control over financial reporting and the reviews of our quarterly reports on Form 10-Q. In addition, the audit fees for 2017 and 2016 also include amounts related to consent procedures in connection with our regulatory filings.
+Fees for audit services totaled \$725,299 and \$847,279 in 2018 and 2017, respectively, including fees associated with the audit of our annual financial statements and internal control over financial reporting and the reviews of our quarterly reports on Form 10-Q. In addition, the audit fees for 2018 and 2017 also include amounts related to consent procedures in connection with our regulatory filings.

 Audit-Related Fees.
-There were no fees paid for audit-related services during 2017 or 2016.
+There were no fees paid for audit-related services during 2018 or 2017.

 Tax Fees.
-There were no fees paid for tax services during 2017 or 2016.
+There were no fees paid for tax services during 2018 or 2017.

 All Other Fees.
-There were no other fees paid during 2017 or 2016 that were not included in the captions above.
+All other fees for miscellaneous services totaled \$2,000 in both 2018 and 2017 that were not included in the captions above.